chesterl/toy_robot_v2/README.md

 - changing arguments to a hash
 - additional tests for thoroughness

 On a third refactoring, I decoupled the robot entirely of other objects and moved all the command processing/checking to the `Simulation`.
-Doing this, resolved some issues that I mentioned in the previous versions of the README.
+Doing this resolved some issues that I mentioned in the previous versions of the README.
 See commit history to see previous README comments.

 **Things I want to see improved**

-In my third refactoring, I made some trade offs by adding more conditional checks in the simulation and eliminating more dependencies in the `robot` class.
+In my third refactoring, I made some trade offs by adding more conditional checks in the `simulation` and eliminating more dependencies in the `robot` class.

-By moving all the command checks outside of the robot, I was able to remove the `return if args[:placement]` line in the robot which was bothering me.
-The simulation now has lengthier `if` statements as well as more methods for checking valid commands, but it keeps the robot other classes cleaner and less dependent.
+By moving all the command checks outside of the robot, I was able to remove the `return if args[:placement]` line in the `robot` which was bothering me.
+The simulation now has lengthier `if` statements as well as more methods for checking valid commands, but it keeps the other classes cleaner and less dependent.

 I would love to hear any input on the above remarks or other suggestions/comments related to the exercise.